 Hunting and target shooting are among the safest of all sports.
 This short note is intended to make them even safer by emphasizing the basics of safe gun handling, storage, and by reminding you that you are the key to firearms safety.

-> Don\'t Rely On Your Guns Safety.
 The safety on any gun is a mechanical device, which, like any such device, can become inoperable at the worst possible time.
-You should never handle a gun carelessly and assume that the gun will not fire just because the safety is on.
+You should never handle a gun carelessly and assume that the gun won't fire just because the safety is on.

-> Use Correct Ammunition.
 Using improper or incorrect ammunition can destroy a gun and cause serious personal injury.
 It only takes one cartridge of improper caliber or gauge to wreck your gun, and only a second to check each one as you load it.
-Be absolutely certain that the ammunition you are using matches the specifications that are contained within the gun\'s instruction manual and the manufacturer\'s markings on the firearm.
+Be absolutely certain that the ammunition you are using matches the specifications that are contained within the gun’s instruction manual and the manufacturer markings on the firearm.
 Be aware not to use smaller ammunition in the gun you are using, this could cause a major accident.

 If Your Gun Fails To Fire When The Trigger Is Pulled, Handle With Care!

 Occasionally, a cartridge may not fire when the trigger is pulled.
 If this occurs, keep the muzzle pointed in a safe direction.
 Keep your face away from the breech.
 Then, carefully open the action, unload the firearm and dispose of the cartridge in a safe way.

 Always Wear Eye And Ear Protection When Shooting

 All shooters should wear protective shooting glasses and some form of hearing protection while shooting.
 Exposure to shooting noise can damage hearing.
 Adequate vision protection is essential.
 Shooting glasses guard against twigs, falling shot, clay target chips, and the rare ruptured case of firearm malfunction.